0xPuddi/PlayerVsPlayer-Smart-Contracts/README.md

 # PlayerVsPlayer Mindustry Mod

-This is one out of three respositories: [PlayerVsPlayer Mindustry Server Plugin](https://github.com/0xPuddi/PlayerVsPlayer-Mindustry-Server-Plugin), [PlayerVsPlayer Mindustry Client Mod](https://github.com/PlayerVsPlayer-Mindustry-Client-Mod) and PlayerVsPlayer Smart Contract.
+This is one out of three respositories: [PlayerVsPlayer Mindustry Server Plugin](https://github.com/0xPuddi/PlayerVsPlayer-Mindustry-Server-Plugin), [PlayerVsPlayer Mindustry Client Mod](https://github.com/0xPuddi/PlayerVsPlayer-Mindustry-Client-Mod) and PlayerVsPlayer Smart Contracts.

 This project offers the possibility for players to connect on PvP Mindustry matches and to bet on them